 By having such a program in place, you set the foundation for communication that will help you build a relationship with the customer.
 The on-boarding program for your organisation will depend on what you offer.
 However, video tutorials, case studies, on-demand webinars, e-books or premium, relevant content series are all great options.
 The point of the program is to help your customers with all the information they need to utilize best what they have purchased.

-With a comprehensive onboarding program, you establish yourself as an organisation that puts efforts into helping the customer.
+With a comprehensive onboarding program, you establish yourself as an organization that puts effort into helping the customer.
 Your investment in easing their journey with you is a great way to build loyalty from the very beginning.
 This is one of the most instrumental B2B customer retention strategies that can be employed.

 Sending an Old-Fashioned Mail or Package

-When you send a valuable package with a personalised (preferably hand-written) note to an old customer, it can help them remember the positive experience’s they’ve had with you.
+When you send a valuable package with a personalized (preferably hand-written) note to an old customer, it can help them remember the positive experiences they’ve had with you.
 This strengthens your relationship with the customer.
 We all know how impactful such relationships are for bringing in new business.